dendronhq/dendron-site/vault/dendron.topic.multi-vault.md

 You can publish from a multi-vault enabled workspace if you are using [[dendron-11ty|dendron.pro.dendron-11ty]] to publish.

-We have added a new configuration, `duplicateNoteBehavior`, which [[controls|dendron.topic.publishingv2.configuration#duplicatenotebehavior-optional]] how Dendron handles duplicate notes across multiple vaults.
+We have added a new configuration, `duplicateNoteBehavior`, which [[controls|dendron.topic.publishing.configuration#duplicatenotebehavior-optional]] how Dendron handles duplicate notes across multiple vaults.

 ### Note References